German Americans: Politics

 Relatively few German Americans held office, but the men voted once they became citizens.
 In general during the Third party System (1850s–1890s), the Protestants and Jews leaned toward the Republican party and the Catholics were strongly Democratic.
 When prohibition was on the ballot, the Germans voted solidly against it.
 They strongly distrusted moralistic crusaders, whom they called "Puritans", including the temperance reformers and many Populists.
 The German community strongly opposed Free Silver, and voted heavily against crusader William Jennings Bryan in 1896.
 In 1900, many German Democrats returned to their party and voted for Bryan, perhaps because of President William McKinley's foreign policy.

 At the local level, historians have explored the changing voting behavior of the German-American community and one of its major strongholds, St. Louis, Missouri.
 The German Americans had voted 80 percent for Lincoln in 1860, and strongly supported the war effort.
 They were a bastion of the Republican Party in St. Louis and nearby immigrant strongholds in Missouri and southern Illinois.
 The German Americans were angered by a proposed Missouri state constitution that discriminated against Catholics and freethinkers.
 The requirement of a special loyalty oath for priests and ministers was troublesome.
 Despite their strong opposition the constitution was ratified in 1865.
 Racial tensions with the blacks began to emerge, especially in terms of competition for unskilled labor jobs.
 Germania was nervous about black suffrage in 1868, fearing that blacks would support puritanical laws, especially regarding the prohibition of beer gardens on Sundays.
 The tensions split off a large German element in 1872, led by Carl Schurz.
 They supported the Liberal Republican party led by Benjamin Gratz Brown for governor in 1870 and Horace Greeley for president in 1872.

-Many Germans in late 19th century cities were communists; Germans played a significant role in the labor union movement.Hartmut Keil, and John B. Jentz, eds., German Workers in Industrial Chicago, 1850-1910: A Comparative Perspective (1983).
+Many late 19th century communists were German Americans from cities and Germans played a significant role in the labor union movement.
 A few were anarchists.
 Eight of the forty-two anarchist defendants in the Haymarket Affair of 1886 in Chicago were German.